-OUR MODEL COMBINES CLASSROOM LEARNING WITH SAVING AND WORK TO build ENDURING FINANCIAL CAPABILITY IN YOUTH.
-WE empower PARENTS AND TEACHERS to become ROLE MODELS through education and saving.
+OUR K-12 MODEL COMBINES CLASSROOM LEARNING WITH SAVING AND WORK TO build ENDURING FINANCIAL CAPABILITY IN YOUTH.
+WE empower PARENTS AND TEACHERS to become ROLE MODELS Too.

 We believe it is important to begin teaching financial literacy early and reinforce yearly to BUILD ENDURING COMPETENCE IN MONEY MATTERS.

 Our free, K-12 financial literacy program is ready to teach and Common Core aligned.
 Students receive approximately six hours of targeted class time in elementary school via a mix of interactive learning and life-skills exercises.
 Our modular middle school and high school curriculum can be taught in flexible formats in one semester, one year or more.

 We are helping schools develop strategies to provide financial literacy education to parents and teachers through local resources.
 Our goal is to encourage adults to adopt sound financial habits, take full advantage of college savings and retirement programs, and control their financial outcomes.